 Big Tree Working Groups

-The National Big Tree Program launched the Big Tree Working Groups.
-The Measuring Guidelines Working Group and the Eligible Species Working Group encompass a diverse group of experts who are assisting the national program by addressing some of the tough questions inherent in crowning champion trees, from updating taxonomy and nomenclature to reviewing measuring guidelines and presenting new measuring techniques.
+The National Big Tree Program’s Measuring Guidelines Working Group and Eligible Species Working Group encompass a diverse committee of experts who assist the national program by addressing some of the tough questions inherent in crowning champion trees, from updating taxonomy and nomenclature to reviewing measuring guidelines and presenting new measuring techniques.

 Eligible Species Working Group Members